The Only 5 Things to Think About When You’re Mixing

 Step 2 – Leave your compressors and limiters ALONE

 Mix the rest of the song without touching your compressors or limiters.
-If all your hard-hitting compression is pumping along nicely during the loudest parts of the song, then don’t add more compression in the quieter parts.
+If all your hard-hitting compression is pumping nicely during the loudest parts of the song, don’t add more compression in the quieter parts.

 This method gives your soft parts an excellent dynamic range while giving your big parts the punch they need.
 If you add more compression to the vocal during the calm verse, then it’ll sound squashed and overly compressed in the choruses.